Financial forecasting is what separates good Financial Planning and Analysis (FP&A) from great FP&A.

 Straight-line financial forecasting

 An organization in a steady sector may have experienced an increase in revenues of 3% per quarter for the past several years.
 Therefore, barring any economic chaos, they assume similar growth.

 This is termed a “straight-line forecast” and is relatively simple and straightforward.
 With this method, Finance simply assumes the organization will continue progressing forward in a straight line.

 Of course, straight-line forecasting is more complex in practice.
 Organizations may see new products enter their market, economic uncertainty, pandemics, internal decisions, headcount or executive movements, and other factors that can impact their financial forecasts.
 This all needs to be taken into account.
 So, even when using straight-line forecasting, FP&A would do well to depend on a financial software tool or solution to assist.

 For sectors or organizations with less predictable financial results, FP&A may choose to employ a time series method of financial forecasting.
 Time series forecasting is particularly helpful for industries that experience cyclical or seasonal changes, such as winter sports apparel companies or lawn mower manufacturers.

 Time series financial forecasting typically requires more computing horsepower than standard straight-line forecasting.
-But, the intent of the method is to accurately estimate similarly cyclical, seasonal, or fast-changing financial results into the short-term future.
+But, the method intends to accurately estimate similarly cyclical, seasonal, or fast-changing financial results in the short-term future.